 Follow Facebook’s Guidelines

 Make sure to follow Facebook’s Guidelines.
 If you are breaking any of Facebook’s terms, it is very unlikely that you will ever reach partnership status.
-Take the time to read through the guidelines and familiarize with what you can or cannot do.
+Take the time to read through the guidelines and familiarize yourself with what you can or cannot do.

 One of the best platforms for copyright-free music is Epidemic Sound.
 They have a vast library of over 30,000 songs in a wide selection of genres that you can use on Facebook Gaming, YouTube, and Instagram.
 They also have a free 30-day trial so that you can test-drive their program.